 At McKinney Municipal Airport, the summers are hot and muggy, the winters are cold and windy, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 35°F to 96°F and is rarely below 22°F or above 101°F.

-Based on the beach/pool score, the best time of year to visit McKinney Municipal Airport for hot-weather activities is from early June to mid September.
+Based on the beach/pool score, the best time of year to visit McKinney Municipal Airport for hot-weather activities is from late May to mid September.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.